huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Check the Pick criterion or not.
+If `pick` is true, ACFlow will try to figure out the optimal number of the input data (i.e., how many data points are retained for further postprocessing) by using the Pick criterion.

 *Type:*